-REMARK 1: it is likely that consistency could be proved in the case that the true $\Gamma(B)$ has infinite order.
+It is likely that consistency could be proved in the case that the true $\Gamma(B)$ has infinite order.
 That would require the order of the estimate $\hat{\Gamma}(B)$ to diverge to infinity at a certain rate, as in Lewis and Reinsel (1985).

-REMARK 2: this result should be extended to allow the presence of moving average terms in the model.
+This result should be extended to allow the presence of moving average terms in the model.
 The results of Barrio Castro and Osborn (2011), suggest that significant improvements could be achieved with this generalization, that could be attempted following the lines of Yap and Reinsel (1995).